How to Warm Up for Running and more!

-RAMP stands for raise, activate, mobilise and potentiation and is designed to help you warm up properly:
+RAMP stands for Raise, Activate, Mobilise and Potentiation and is designed to help you warm up properly.

-The aim of this section is to:
+The aim of raise is to increase:

-- Increase heart rate
+- Heart rate

-- Increase body temperature
+- Body temperature

-- Increase blood flow
+- Blood flow

-- Increase breathing rate
+- Breathing rate

-- Increase joint viscosity
+- Joint viscosity

 In the winter, it can additionally waste light and heat too.
 The raise phase should aspire to be sports-specific while challenging your whole body to adapt to various surfaces, curbs and elevation changes.

 Using muscle groups throughout their full range improves muscle-contraction when running and reduces the chance of injury whilst also improving performance.

 Key exercises that could be used for running include; Squat jumps, High skips, Lunges and can include core activation and banded gluteus side steps.